vtthinh17/vtthinh17/README.md

 - 👋 Hi, I’m Vuong Truong Thinh
 - 🌱 I’m currently learning IT at Can Tho University (K45)
-- 📫 How to reach me: mailto "thinhb1910303@student.ctu.edu.vn"
+- 📫 How to reach me: "vtthinh17st@gmail.com"

 <!---
 vtthinh17/vtthinh17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.